 Bay Lake, a popular trout fishing lake, is located a mile from the park.
 A boat launch is available there, but parking requires a Discover Pass or a Department of Fish and Wildlife Vehicle Access Pass.

-The park also provides 270-feet of moorage, eight moorage buoys, and a pumpout station.
-Moorage fees are charged year-round for mooring at docks, floats and buoys from 1 p.m. to 8 a.m.
-Daily and annual permits are available.
-For more information, call 360-902-8844.
+The park also provides 270 feet of moorage, eight moorage buoys.
+Moorage fees are charged year round for mooring at docks, floats and buoys from 1 p.m. to 8 a.m. daily and annual permits are available.
+For more information, call (360) 902-8844.

 Latitude: 47º 15' 53" N (47.2647) Longitude: 122º 44' 38.99" W (-122.7441)

 Penrose Point State Park is a public marina with an accessible pumpout.
-The facility is open in the Summer except for extreme low tides, 24 hours a day.
-This facility has a floating dock available year-around.
+The facility is open in the summer 24 hours a day, except for extreme low tides.
+This facility has a floating dock available year around.
 You will encounter a EMP Sani-Sailor pumpout at this facility.
 A slip is available for pumpout usage.
 Access to this pumpout is limited to vessels with a length of no more than 30 feet.
 There is a stationary pumpout.
 The stationary pumpout is located on the dock.
 This facility has a Porta-Potty dump station.
-The porta potty dumpstation is located on the dock, next to the pumpout.
+The Portao-Potty dump station is located on the dock, next to the pumpout.

-The camp provides 82 tent spaces, (No hook-up sites), one Cascadia Marine Trailsite, one dump station, three restrooms (two with showers).
+The camp provides 82 standard campsites one hiker/biker site, one Cascadia Marine Trailsite, one dump station and three restrooms (two with showers).

-Reservations for camping are available May 15 through September 15 and can be made up to 9 months in advance.
-Camping is available on a first come first serve basis September 14 thought May 14.
+Reservations for camping are available May 15 through Sept.
+15 and can be made up to 9 months in advance.
+Camping is available on a first-come, first-serve basis Sept.
+14 thought May 14.

 Firewood is available for purchase at the park through out the summer.